 The Hidden Potential of Gomukhasana

 Gomukhasana is a wonderful multi layered posture, there is so much more to this posture than first meets the eye.
 Gomukhasana is regarded as a royal posture.
-The cow is greatly respected in India so this posture should be performed with respect and awareness.
+The cow is greatly respected in India which means that this posture should be performed with respect and awareness.
 It provides a time for stillness and appreciation.

 Gomukhasana translates from Sanskrit as follows Go = Cow, Mukha = Face.
 The Cow Face posture and it is also referred to as head of the cow.